Dre Campbell Farm

 Soil pH affects how well plants can absorb nutrients.

 Even if the soil contains plenty of nutrients, the wrong pH can lock them away.
-When this happens, plants may show yellow leaves because essential nutrients aren’t available to them.
+When this happens, plants may develop yellow leaves because essential nutrients aren’t available to them.

 Natural Solutions